 You can use one or more of these options to suit your individual text processing needs.
 The editor assigns each of the options an initial setting.
 You can alter the setting one or more times during an editing session by issuing the appropriate SET subcommand.
-(See the z/VM: XEDIT Command and Macro Reference for a complete description of these SET subcommand options.)
+(See z/VM: XEDIT Commands and Macros Reference for a complete description of these SET subcommand options.)